spotlightpa/poor-richard/content/statecollege/2022-08-23-SPLSCABORT.md

 Some clinics have been forced to close because of rising costs and failure to meet the safety and operating standards required to pass inspections.
 For example, <a href="https://www.fox43.com/article/news/local/contests/hillcrest-womens-medical-center-violated-pa-health-laws-for-fourth-time-in-six-years/521-1cade787-5266-462d-b8ea-151f62fc83e8">Hillcrest Women’s Medical Center in Harrisburg, where Minor went, shut down in 2017 after failing health inspections.</a>

-## A troubled clinic and lack of services
+### A troubled clinic and lack of services

 In 1997, State College Medical Services opened on East Beaver Avenue and provided abortions and other reproductive health services.
 Downtown State College already had a Planned Parenthood clinic, but it didn’t provide abortions.

-Jill Wood, a professor of women’s, gender, and sexuality studies at Penn State and an alumnus of the university, had her first of two abortions when she was a senior at the school, right before the local clinic opened (her second was later in life, at age 39 with three kids).
+Jill Wood, a professor of women’s, gender, and sexuality studies at Penn State and an alumna of the university, had her first of two abortions when she was a senior at the school, right before the local clinic opened (her second was later in life, at age 39 with three kids).
 She had to drive to Baltimore and stay with a friend, so she was optimistic the new location in State College would provide better access for those who couldn’t afford to travel.

 But the clinic faced a series of problems and scandals before and during its operation.
 It was the target of bomb and anthrax threats and battles with its landlord.
 Noisy and aggressive anti-abortion protesters stood outside, Wood recalled.
 The clinic couldn’t get an agreement to transfer patients to a local hospital in the case of an emergency.
 And in 2002 it was evicted.